The department aims to develop confidence, interest and enjoyment in mathematics.

-At Key Stage 3, pupils will follow the new Mathematics programmes of study from September 2014.
+Pupils follow the Mathematics Programme of Study.
 The aims of this curriculum are to ensure that all pupils:

-- become fluent in the fundamental of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+- become fluent in the fundamentals of mathematics through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 Key Stage 4

-Pupils in our top set GCSE class will be given the opportunity to study for an extra qualification in after-school tuition sessions.
-This course provides an excellent preparation for A-Level study of Mathematics.
-It is designed for those students who will to achieve grades A and A* in GCSE Mathematics.
-The content covers the areas of algebra and geometry, and also gives an introduction to calculus and matrices and develops further skills in trigonometry, functions and graphs.
+Pupils in our top set GCSE class will be given the opportunity to study for an extra qualification in Additional Mathematics.
+This course provides an excellent preparation for AS-level study of Mathematics.
+It is designed for those students who will achieve grades A and A* in GCSE Mathematics.
+The content covers the areas of algebra and geometry, gives an introduction to calculus and develops further skills in trigonometry, functions and graphs.